 Tate curator Terry Riggs argues that Nicholson's design also captures some of the key architectural concerns of the day: "The use of dynamic lines also paralleled such architectural forms in the Festival as the Skylon designed by Powell & Moya.
 Reflecting the fashion for openly displaying support structures, fretwork girders were no longer clad but were prominent on the outside of buildings, setting up rhythmic patterns.
 Nicholson's mural echoes these concerns."

-Oil and pencil on three curved panels - Tate Modern, London
+Oil and pencil on three curved panels - Collection of the Tate, United Kingdom

 August 1956 (Val d'Orcia)